Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <tbody>
 <tr class="odd">
 <td>optiga_crypt_ecc_generate_keypair</td>
-<td><p>This operation generates ECC key pair using OPTIGA™.
-The generated private key could be either stored in OPTIGA™ (static private key from key store or volatile session based) or exported to host.</p>
+<td><p>This operation generates ECC key pair using OPTIGA™ Trust M. The generated private key could be either stored in OPTIGA™ Trust M (static private key from key store or volatile session based) or exported to host.</p>
-<p>In case of session based, the instance internally acquires one of the OPTIGA™ sessions before invoking the actual operation.</p></td>
+<p>In case of session based, the instance internally acquires one of the OPTIGA™ Trust M sessions before invoking the actual operation.</p></td>
 </tr>
 <tr class="even">
 <td>optiga_crypt_ecdsa_sign</td>
-<td>This operation generates signature (ECDSA) using a private key from OPTIGA™.
-The private key could be either from a static key store or acquired session.</td>
+<td>This operation generates signature (ECDSA) using a private key from OPTIGA™ Trust M. The private key could be either from a static key store or acquired session.</td>
 </tr>
 <tr class="odd">
 <td>optiga_crypt_ecdsa_verify</td>
-<td><p>This operation verifies the signature (ECDSA) using OPTIGA™.
-The public key could be</p>
+<td><p>This operation verifies the signature (ECDSA) using OPTIGA™ Trust M. The public key could be</p>
 <ul>
 <li><p>Either the public key is from host, the format of public key (from host) is provided in <a href="#ecc-public-key">ECC Public Key</a>.</p></li>
-<li><p>Or the public key is from a data object at OPTIGA™,</p></li>
+<li><p>Or the public key is from a data object at OPTIGA™ Trust M,</p></li>
 <li><blockquote>
 <p>The data object type of OID must be set to either Trust Anchor or Device Identity.</p>
 </blockquote></li>